San Juan Islands: Geography

 The United States Geological Survey (USGS) defines the San Juan Islands as the archipelago north of the Strait of Juan de Fuca, west of Rosario Strait, east of Haro Strait, and south of Boundary Pass.
 To the north lie the open waters of the Strait of Georgia.
 All these waters are within the Salish Sea.
 The USGS definition of the San Juan archipelago coincides with San Juan County.
 Islands not in San Juan County are not part of the San Juan Islands, according to the USGS.
+NOAA notes that, while geopolitically divided, the San Juan Islands and Canadian Gulf Islands geologically form part of a larger Gulf Archipelago.

-At mean high tide, the archipelago comprises over 400 islands and rocks, 128 of which are named, and over 478 mi of shoreline.
+At mean high tide, the San Juan Islands comprise over 400 islands and rocks, 128 of which are named, and over 478 mi of shoreline.

 The majority of the San Juan Islands are quite hilly, with some flat areas and valleys in between, often quite fertile.
 The tallest peak is Mount Constitution, on Orcas Island, at an elevation of 2407 ft.
 The coastlines are a mix of sandy and rocky beaches, shallow inlets and deep harbors, placid coves and reef-studded bays.
 Gnarled, ochre-colored madrona trees (Arbutus) grace much of the shorelines, while evergreen fir and pine forests cover large inland areas.

 The San Juan Islands get substantially less rainfall than Seattle, about 65 mi to the south, due to their location in the rain shadow of the Olympic Mountains to the southwest.
 Summertime high temperatures are around 70 F, while average wintertime lows are in the high 30s and low 40s Fahrenheit (around 5 degrees Celsius).
 Snow is infrequent in winter, except for the higher elevations, but the islands are subject to high winds at times; those from the northeast sometimes bring brief periods of freezing.

 Present

 In the present, the San Juan Islands are an important tourist destination, with sea kayaking and orca whale-watching (by boat or air tours) being two of the primary attractions.
 San Juan Island's Lime Kiln Point State Park is a prime whale-watching site, with knowledgeable interpreters often on site.

 Politically, the San Juan Islands comprise by definition, San Juan County, Washington.

 Media based in and/or concerning the islands includes the Journal of the San Juan Islands and the Islands' Sounder.

+Generally speaking, the resident population of San Juan County is well educated.
+In the period 2016 to 2020, 51.7 percent of the resident population aged 25 and up have earned a bachelor’s degree or attained a higher level of formal education.
+Statewide, 36.7 percent of the adult population have a bachelor’s degree or higher.